 As I write this, I'm realizing that trips to Disney World have been averaging around every 15 years.
 In October I had a blogging conference at Disney World and couldn't resist making this a fun, family vacation for the entire family.
 The girls were 4 and 7 at the time and these seemed like perfect ages to visit.
 And with the cooler, yet still temperate weather in October this gave us a lot of time to enjoy the experience.

-Planning a packing list for Disney World with a family is a way different experience than doing this as a newlywed.
-If we though everything was expensive 15 years ago for just two people, you can only imagine how much more expensive things are when there’s four of you.
+Making a packing list for Disney World with a family is a way different experience than doing this as a newlywed.
+If we thought everything was expensive 15 years ago for just two people, you can only imagine how much more expensive things are when there's four of you.
 Planning ahead and doing our research was definitely key.

 But where do you even start?!